Complete Guide to Bill of Lading (BOL): Types, Templates & Best Practices 2024

 7. Amount payable

 This section mentions the transportation charges.
 It includes the details regarding the purchase order, the amount to be paid, and the terms of payment.
-The terms of payment will specifically mention whether the fees is to be paid via cash on delivery or is it prepaid.
+The terms of payment will specifically mention whether fees are to be paid via cash on delivery or prepaid.

 8. Signature

-The bill of lading document requires both the shipper and carrier’s signature, as it is a binding legal contract.
+The bill of lading document requires both the shipper and carrier to sign it, as it is a binding legal contract.

 There are many challenges associated with running a transportation company.
 Hundreds if not thousands of packages come through in a day.